 Every week I offered slide shows at the pediatric oncology clinic.
 The slide shows were photomicrographs I had taken of the secret universe of cells and molecules, Alvaro, a 5-year-old boy battling leukemia, was the first child to watch, and he became one of my greatest teachers.
 We spent many hours together in the year we had, drawing his feelings, watching slide shows, sharing family time with his sister and my two children.
 And everything I was learning for my own mind body healing, I would bring to him.
 But in the end, he lost his battle.
 It was with deep sadness and surprise when his family included me to be with them when he took his last breaths.
 The full Alvaro story is in my book Secrets of Your Cells.

-I wasn’t prepared for all the emotional upheavals of his death and that of other children, so to learn to deal and feel where my heart and emotions were taking me; I began studying with a shaman and exploring somatic and expressive art therapies.
+I wasn’t prepared for all the emotional upheavals of his death and that of other children, so to learn to deal and feel where my heart and emotions were taking me, I began studying with a shaman and exploring somatic, body mind and expressive art therapies.
 One unexpected detour on this journey was my own potentially life-threatening illness, which forced me to look at the possible emotional underpinnings of why and how I got sick.
 This was a most unusual perspective for a scientist whose belief was “only what is measurable is real.”
 Emotions, thoughts, or spirit had no place in my understanding of illness or health.

-I have bridged science and spirit, integrating evidence-based medicine with complementary body-mind health practices and surprisingly morphed into a teacher, coach and mentor on the mysteries of inner space, from cells and molecules to imagination and the sacred.
+I bridge science and spirit with the practical, integrating evidence-based medicine with complementary body mind health practices and surprisingly morphed into a teacher, coach and mentor on the mysteries of inner space, from cells and molecules to imagination and the sacred.

 Contact me email@example.com